krfkeith/tart/trunk/doc/source/intro/classes.rst

     def toString -> String;
   }

-What this says is that in order to support the ``HasToString`` protocol, a class must define a :meth:`toString` method that returns a String.
+What this says is that in order to support the ``HasToString`` protocol, a class, interface or struct must define a :meth:`toString` method that returns a String.
 There are two ways that a type can support a protocol, *explicit* and *implicit*.
 Explicitly supporting a protocol is done by declaring the protocol in the list of base types::